Goetsit/ToDoListApp/readme.md

 ```

-# Front-End To Do List Functionality
+# Client-Facing To Do List Functionality

 ## Add Task Functionality and Complete Task Functionality